 Graphical Tasks and MAXiMA

-There are three main tasks inside SOFiSTiK Structural Desktop, which use the program module MAXiMA, and allow tracing the the input.
+There are three main tasks inside SOFiSTiK Structural Desktop, which use the program module MAXiMA and allow tracing the input.

 Those tasks are: